Does it feel like we just did this?

 People all around me are going through the motions in a similar way, oblivious of the wonder and relief that Christmas is meant to bring.
 We get so caught up in making it perfect for the kids, we miss God’s intention for our own hearts.

-In many ways, these five weeks from Thanksgiving to December have been commandeered by our enemy.
+In many ways, these five weeks from Thanksgiving to Christmas have been redirected by our enemy.
 Peace and joy have been traded for

 - A stagnant maintaining of traditions